-Such is the case with Antoine Lienhardt, a rising star and humble overachiever in the appellation of Cote de Nuits Villages.
+Such is the case with Antoine Lienhardt, a rising star and humble overachiever in the appellation of Côte de Nuits Villages.
 As a child, Antoine begged his grandmother to give him a section of her garden so he could tend to his own plants and vegetables.
 He was a dedicated green-thumb and loved every stage of the process from seed to harvest.
 He eagerly awaited the day when he would inherit the Comblanchien vines planted by his grandfather in the 1960s.

-“I make my wines as if I were making a Grand Cru”, said Antoine the first time I met with him.
+“I make my wines as if I were making a Grand Cru”, said Antoine the first time we met him.
 Like any accomplished Burgundian, he understands that the key to great wines begins in the vineyards.
-He believes that the vineyards of Comblanchien are hugely undervalued and that if they were to ever to re-classify the hierarchy of Burgundy, there would most certainly be Premier Cru if not Grand Cru vineyards amongst the village’s choicest sectors.
-Like other top Cru vineyards in the Cote de Nuits, his two lieu-dits in Comblanchien – “Les Essards” and “Les Plantes Aux Bois” – have a mere 30-40 cm of topsoil before passing directly into the Mother Rock of limestone.
-The vines ins both sites are now well established at over 50 years of age.
-In the vineyards, pruning is severe, with a goal of about 40 hl/h, though in his first two vintages yields were closer to 27 hl/h!
-Antoine began organic conversion in the 2014 vintage and the soils are now worked with a horse and plow.
+He believes that Comblanchien terroirs are hugely undervalued and that if they were to ever re-classify the hierarchy of Burgundy, there would most certainly be Premier Cru (if not Grand Cru) vineyards in the village’s choicest sectors.
+Like other top Cru vineyards in the Côte de Nuits, his original two lieu-dits in Comblanchien – Les Essards and Les Plantes Aux Bois – have 30-40 cm of topsoil before passing directly into the Mother Rock of limestone.
+His third parcel, "Aux Vignottes", produced since the 2015 vintage is located directly across from Mugnier's Nuits St Georges Clos de la Marechale, has deeper clay and is less stony that its Côte de Nuits Villages brethren.
+The vines in these sites are now well established at 50-60 years of age.
+In the vineyards, pruning is severe, with a goal of about 40 hl/h, though in his first two vintages yields were closer to 27 hl/h.
+Antoine began organic conversion in the 2016 vintage and is now farming biodynamically with close attention paid to the health and growth of the soils.
+He endeavors to minimally disturb the soils, and when ploughing takes place, it is with a horse to minimize compactionb.